 We teased a great new project when we shared our DIY wood stains… and today is project day!
-We have a large and easy IKEA hack frame tutorial for you, AND it comes with a beautiful hand-painted abstract watercolor landscape set, one for each season — and free for our readers thanks to our amazing sponsors at Canon!
-(Be sure to check out out entire library of free printables here, too.)
+We have a large and easy IKEA hack frame tutorial for you, AND it comes with a beautiful hand-painted abstract watercolor landscape set with gold foil accents, one for each season: fresh pink and green for spring, summer greens and blues, glowing orange and red for autumn, and deep blue and stormy gray for winter.

 This post contains affiliate links, which help us keep making great projects and printables like this!
 Learn more and read our full disclosure policy here.